Skip to main content

 Woerden Castle, locally known as Kasteel van Woerden, lies in the city of the same name, in the province of Utrecht in the Netherlands.

-Woerden Castle was preceded by an earlier castle build in 1159 by the bishop of Utrecht to defend his bishopric against the County of Holland.
-The present castle dates back to 1407 when it was build by Jan van Beijeren, bishop of Liège.
+Woerden Castle was preceded by an earlier castle built in 1159 by the bishop of Utrecht to defend his bishopric against the County of Holland.
+The present castle dates back to 1407 when it was built by John III, Bishop of Liège.

 When in 1672 the French invaded the Netherlands, destroying many castles on their path, they also tried to blow up Woerden Castle.
 This was however prevented by the people of Woerden, who stole the fuse before the French could ignite the gunpowder.

-Until the 19th century the castle was used as a prison.
-There's even a pit prison in the northwest tower, which was used for unruly prisoners.
-In the 20th century the castle was part of military barracks and used for storage of all kinds of goods but poorly maintained.
+Until the 19th century, the castle was used as a prison.
+There is even a pit prison in the northwest tower, which was used for unruly prisoners.
+In the 20th century, the castle was part of military barracks and used for storage of all kinds of goods, but poorly maintained.
 This caused severe decay.

 In 1989 the castle was thoroughly renovated and in the 1990s it was hired by an ICT company who used it as an office.
-Some years ago this firm had moved out due to financial troubles and the castle was, once again, put up for hire.
-It has now been renovated and serves as a restaurant and conference location.
+I visited the castle for the first time in 2002, just after the company had gone out of business.
+Some years later it was again renovated and now serves as a venue for parties and events.
+It can only be visited as a guest.

 Gallery